vancezuo/ydc2-solr/README.md

   Manager.store.addByValue(e, params[e]);
 ```

-Finer details about what parameters exist and how to constuct queries can be gleaned from the [https://wiki.apache.org/solr/SolrQuerySyntax](Apache Solr docs).
+Finer details about what parameters exist and how to constuct queries can be gleaned from the [Apache Solr docs](https://wiki.apache.org/solr/SolrQuerySyntax).

 And to execute a request:

 ```javascript
 Manager.doRequest();
 ```
 The metadata result can be accessed via `Manager.response.response.docs`, which returns an array of docs that contain metadata field:value pairs.
 Because the YDC2 database is heterogeneous, i.e. docs can contain different metadata fields, it would be useful to look at the docs of the sorts of queries that would be used in a browser developer console or similar.
-For a list of all fields that occur in the database, refer to it's [http://hackathonlb-1601934162.us-east-1.elb.amazonaws.com/solr/biblio/admin/file/?file=schema.xml](schema XML).
+For a list of all fields that occur in the database, refer to it's [schema XML](http://hackathonlb-1601934162.us-east-1.elb.amazonaws.com/solr/biblio/admin/file/?file=schema.xml).

 ### Modifying the DOM
 To this Manager, we can add Widgets objects (extend `AjaxSolr.AbstractWidget`), which can dynamically modify the DOM when the Manager makes a request.
 Custom widgets can be used by overriding the Abstract widget and adding it to the Manager: